gibaus/Basedeco/content/page/about.md

 comments: false
 ---

-My name is The Dude.
+My name is The gibaus.
 I have the following qualities:

 - I rock a great beard
 - I'm extremely loyal to my friends
-- I like bowling
+- I like gaming and movies

 That rug really tied the room together.